22inch HD IPS Graphic Pen Display Interactive Drawing Tablet Monitor

-I think the more RAM and the better graphics card you have helps as well.
-I have 12GB of RAM and an ATI Radeon HD 5800 series graphic card and my PC system runs on Windows 8
+I think the more RAM and better graphics card you have helps as well.
+I have 32GB of RAM and a NVIDIA GeForce GTX 1050 Ti series graphic card and my PC system runs on Windows 8

 I strongly recommend getting a desk monitor arm.
 It comes with a very sturdy stand which is attached, but I bought an Ergotron Desk Arm.
-There are loads of different brands but again, while reading the reviews some people said their monitor arms of varying makes, did not stay raised but lowered when they pressed on the screen.
-The XP-Pen weighs in at 22LB boxed, so it’s not light.
+There are loads of different brands but again, while reading the reviews some people said their monitor arms of varying makes, did not stay raised and kept dropping when they pressed on the screen.
+The XP-Pen weighs in at 22lb boxed, so it’s not light.
 For this reason I spent the extra money on a good arm.
 It would have been false economy skimping only to have the monitor drop every time I tried to draw on it.

 I’ll leave an Amazon link at the end of the review for you to look at if you are interested.

 To summarise, I would highly recommend this monitor and I am extremely happy that I threw caution to the wind and invested in one.
 I can find no downsides to this monitor, although some people might find if you bring the pen to the far edges of the screen you have to go outside the black area to hit the arrow on the menu buttons down the far left and right sides.
 I solved this by moving the menu tool bars into my right-hand drawing area so I have no problem.

 I’ve just revamped Spirits of the Medicine Drum book cover using the XP-Pen Monitor, and I will slowly but surely work my way through my other book covers when time allows it.